-It is essential that you come to class on time and prepared to engage in with the material and participate constructively in class.
+It is essential that you come to class on time and prepared to engage with the material and participate constructively in class.
 You can participate by listening attentively; raising informed discussion points; asking pertinent questions; connecting discussion to reading material and relevant experiences; listening to others' perspectives; sharing the floor with others; and soliciting input from your peers in group activities.
 Constructive participation requires honoring the electronics policy.

-Each week, a Journal activity on Blackboard will be open to students who attend and engage in class as a record of Class Participation.
-Journals are due at the start of next Tuesday's class (4:30pm) and are not accepted late.
+Each week, a Weekly Response activity on Blackboard will be open to students who attend and engage in class as a record of Class Participation.
+Weekly Responses are due at the start of next Tuesday's class (9:00 AM) and are not accepted late.